ArtiLuca/algorithms-and-puzzles/LeetCode/Array/Search Insert Position/README.md

 ## Solution
 We are told that  $1 \le \text{nums.length} \le 10^{4}$, that $-10^{4} \le \text{nums[i]} \le 10^{4}$, that  `nums` contains **distinct** values sorted in **ascending** order, and that $-10^{4} \le \text{target} \le 10^{4}$.

-Since the vector `nums` is sorted in *increasing* order, and contains *distinct* values, I can use a **binary search** approach to implement a solution.
-In particular, I chose to use an *iterative* version rather than *recursive* as to not allocate any extra *auxiliary space*.
+Since the vector `nums` is sorted in *increasing* order and contains *distinct* values, I can use a **binary search** approach to implement a solution.
+In particular, I chose to use an *iterative* version rather than a *recursive* one so as not to allocate any extra *auxiliary space*.

 As in the standard **binary search** approach, I use two *index trackers* `low` and `high`, initially set to the first and last element of `nums`, respectively.
 I then loop as long as the condition $\text{low} \le \text{high}$ holds, and at each iteration: